Umpire Development (Western Ontario Baseball Association)

 Have a Level 1 for a min. of 2 years

-Attend a Level 2 Clinic
+Attend a Level 2 in-person camp

 None